 Mortgage Loan Activities

-In the area of mortgage loans, the Department monitors certain activities of real estate licensees doing business as mortgage lenders and mortgage brokers.
-With respect to those mortgage loan brokers whose business activity meets the statutory threshold criteria, reports are submitted to the Department to assist DRE in surveying broker compliance with the law.
+In the area of mortgage loans, the Bureau monitors certain activities of real estate licensees doing business as mortgage lenders and mortgage brokers.
+With respect to those mortgage loan brokers whose business activity meets the statutory threshold criteria, reports are submitted to the Bureau to assist CalBRE in surveying broker compliance with the law.

 The Bureau offers many publications on topics of current interest to the consumer and licensees, such as the Real Estate Reference Book, which provides general information on many aspects of real estate practice; and the Real Estate Law book and CD, which contains the current Real Estate Law, the Commissioner's Regulations , and pertinent excerpts from other California codes.